-Vetted humanitarian experts in CTG database

-CTG's GLOBAL IMPACT
+Vetted humanitarian experts in CTG database CTG's GLOBAL IMPACT

 "We are on the ground; we have spent years building effective local networks and know-how that enable us to solve problems and get the job done."

-James Veysey, COO

-LIBERIA

-CTG provided onthe-ground support to the first US-led Ebola Treatment Unit, mobilizing a rapid response Emergency Medical Team.
+James Veysey, COO LIBERIA CTG provided onthe-ground support to the first US-led Ebola Treatment Unit, mobilizing a rapid response Emergency Medical Team.
 CTG also managed over 500 staff responsible for running 3 ETUs.

-LIBYA

-Implementing a project to track displaced migrants & offer assistance & a Voluntary Humanitarian return project to help migrants return to their countries.

-MALI

-Mobilised Engaged to manage International transporting a Quality Assurance monthly average of and Operations 6000 metric tons Officers and Mine of food aid across Risk Education Sudan, transported Specialists on in trucks across demining projects. challenging terrain.
+LIBYA MALI Implementing a project to track displaced migrants & offer assistance & a Voluntary Humanitarian return project to help migrants return to their countries.
+SUDAN Mobilised International Quality Assurance and Operations Officers and Mine Risk Education Specialists on demining projects.
+Engaged to manage transporting a monthly average of 6000 metric tons of food aid across Sudan, transported in trucks across challenging terrain.
+BURUNDI Sourced International Quantity Surveyors and Local National Project and Field Site Engineers.

-BURUNDI

-Sourced International Quantity Surveyors and Local National Project and Field Site Engineers.

-SOUTH SUDAN

-Employing IDPs to provide facilities management services to the UK military royal corps of engineers who are engaged in reconstruction of critical infrastructure.
+SOUTH SUDAN Employing IDPs to provide facilities management services to the UK military royal corps of engineers who are engaged in reconstruction of critical infrastructure.

-SOMALIA

-CTG recruited CTG monitors and and manages evaluates the feeding a team of 250 and food distribution male and female for 1.9 million Somalis a year.
-We have staff engineers who monitor the working on the new reconstruction Somali constitution; of buildings and engineers rebuilding infrastructure and south-central Somalia the appropriate and social workers counselling migrants. use of materials.
+SOMALIA CTG monitors and evaluates the feeding and food distribution for 1.9 million Somalis a year.
+We have staff working on the new Somali constitution; engineers rebuilding south-central Somalia and social workers counselling migrants.